-- The junior professor submits a self-report no later than 6 months before the end of the three-year employment relationship.
+- The assistant professor submits a self-report no later than 6 months before the end of the three-year employment relationship.
 A sample template for preparing the self-report is available in the ServicePortal.

 - The committee obtains at least two external reviews.

-- Two courses of the junior professor are visited by the committee and the according student course evaluations (teaching evaluations) are then evaluated by the committee.
+- Two courses of the assistant professor are visited by the committee and the according student course evaluations (teaching evaluations) are then evaluated by the committee.

-- The committee conducts an evaluation interview with the junior professor.
+- The committee conducts an evaluation interview with the assistant professor.